 Consulting Hard Skills

 Consultants are hired for their expertise in a specific area.
-Clients usually hire them for identifying problems and solutions as well as providing expert insights and advice.
+They’re usually hired by clients to identify problems and solutions as well as provide expert insights and advice.

 Some common consulting hard skills include:

 Technical skills can apply for a diverse range of jobs as most job positions will include administrative tasks.
 It’s especially prominent in the IT, tech, and software development space.

 Here’s a general list of common technical hard skills to include:

 - Microsoft office

 Soft Skills to Put on a Resume